-When you are asked the question: Is it worth having a rescue team?
+When you are asked the question: Is it worth having a confined space rescue team?
 Keep the following in mind.

 Definition: in an initial stage; beginning to happen or develop.